Tech Accelerator

 • Communications and media companies.
 Regional and global communication providers can employ IT/OT convergence to oversee the performance and operation of equipment and quality of service, leading to faster troubleshooting and better user satisfaction.

 • Retail.
-The use of IoT devices such as start product tags, along with other OT devices such as cameras and POS devices, can deliver more data to IT for analysis, leading to inventory and sales floor optimizations for cost savings and better revenue generation and shopper experience.
+The use of IoT devices such as start product tags, along with other OT devices such as cameras and point-of-sale terminals, can deliver more data to IT for analysis, leading to inventory and sales floor optimizations for cost savings, as well as better revenue generation and shopper experience.

 OT acquisition examples